FireRat666/shorter/README.md

 * **Secure Admin Panel**: A modern, session-based admin interface for managing the entire service.
   * **Subdomain Management**: Create, delete, and configure settings for multiple domains from a single interface.
   * **Per-Domain Configuration**: Override default settings for link timeouts, display values, usage limits, and anonymous user rate limits on a per-subdomain basis.
+  * **Advanced Rate Limiting**: In addition to the standard anonymous rate limiter, you can configure two more advanced "X actions in Y time" limiters per domain.
+For example, you can limit users to 10 actions every 5 minutes, and 100 actions every 24 hours.
+These new limiters work in conjunction with the standard rate limiter, and the most restrictive limit will always be applied.
+This is configured in the admin panel for each domain.
   * **"Remember Me"**: Stay logged into the admin panel for an extended period.
   * **Two-Factor Authentication (2FA)**: Secure the admin account with Time-based One-Time Passwords (TOTP) from an authenticator app.
   * **Link Management**: A paginated and searchable interface to view, edit, and perform bulk deletions of links for each domain.